WebAssembly/spec/document/core/valid/modules.rst

    The effect of defining the limited context :math:`C'` for validating the module's globals is that their initialization expressions can only access imported globals and nothing else.

 .. note::
-   The restriction on the number of tables and memories may be lifted in future versions of WebAssembly.
+   The restriction on the number of memories may be lifted in future versions of WebAssembly.